 All three layers typically are 8 mil thick with 6 mil for the polyurethane and 1.5 to 2 mil for the adhesive, while vinyl wrap typically is 3 mil thick for everything.

 “The adhesive is built so it can bond to the paint specifically,” Johnson says.

-Companies interested in the PPF include wrap shops, window tint companies, auto body shops, detail shops, graphics installers and car dealerships wanting to increase their sales and diversify their product offerings.
+Companies interested in PPF include wrap shops, window tint companies, auto body shops, detail shops, graphics installers and car dealerships wanting to increase their sales and diversify their product offerings.

 “It’s just becoming a lot more popular, and the product has gotten a lot better.
-It’s a much more robust product,” Wood says, adding that initially the product wasn’t as clear or as long lasting.
+It’s a much more robust product,” Wood says, adding that initially, the product wasn’t as clear or as long lasting.
 “It’s also easier to install because it’s more pliable.”

 Wrap shops in particular wanting to get into the business already have a base knowledge about the processes, tools and equipment that will help with installing PPF, says Laura Kvistad, senior marketing communications administrator for 3M.